rcaceiro/c-yolo/README.md

 # node-yolo
+**This project is in development, be carefull if you use it.**
-This Node.js C++ addon allow you to use a state-of-the-art, real-time object detection system called [Yolo](https://pjreddie.com/darknet/yolo/).
+<br>This Node.js C++ addon allow you to use a state-of-the-art, real-time object detection system called [Yolo](https://pjreddie.com/darknet/yolo/).
 <br>This addon came out from a computer engineering final project, [VAPi](https://github.com/freakstatic/vapi-server), guided by [Patrício Domingues](https://scholar.google.com/citations?user=LPwSQ2EAAAAJ&hl=en) at [Institute Polytechnic of Leiria](https://www.ipleiria.pt/).
 <br>The version 1.x.x was developed by [Rúben Caceiro](https://github.com/rcaceiro) and [Ricardo Maltez](https://github.com/freakstatic) during the final project.
 <br>The version 2.x.x was sponsored by [Instituto de Telecomunicações](https://www.it.pt) developed by [Rúben Caceiro](https://github.com/rcaceiro) and guided by [Patrício Domingues](https://scholar.google.com/citations?user=LPwSQ2EAAAAJ&hl=en).